xiewilliams/MARCO/readme.md

 # MARCO: A Cooperative Knowledge Transfer Framework for Personalized Cross-domain Recommendations

-Recommender systems (RecSys) frequently encounter data sparsity issues, particularly when addressing cold-start scenarios involving new users or items.
+Recommender systems frequently encounter data sparsity issues, particularly when addressing cold-start scenarios involving new users or items.
 Multi-source cross-domain recommendation (CDR) addresses these challenges by transferring valuable knowledge from multiple source domains to enhance recommendations in a target domain.
-However, existing reinforcement learning (RL)-based CDR methods typically rely on a single-agent framework, leading to negative transfer issues caused by inconsistent domain contributions and inherent distributional discrepancies among sources.
-To overcome these limitations, MARCO, a novel Multi-Agent Reinforcement Learning-based Cross-Domain recommendation framework, is proposed.
-It leverages cooperative multiagent reinforcement learning (MARL), where each agent is dedicated to estimating the contribution from an individual source domain, effectively managing credit assignment and mitigating negative transfer.
-In addition, an entropy-based action diversity penalty is introduced to enhance policy expressiveness and stabilize training by encouraging diverse agents’ joint actions.
-Extensive experiments across four benchmark datasets demonstrate MARCO’s superior performance over state-of-the-art methods, highlighting its robustness and strong generalization capabilities.
+However, existing reinforcement learning (RL)-based CDR methods typically rely on a single-agent framework, leading to negative transfer issues caused by inconsistent domain contributions and inherent distributional discrepancies among source domains.
+To overcome these limitations, MARCO, a Multi-Agent Reinforcement Learning-based Cross-Domain recommendation framework, is proposed.
+It leverages cooperative multi-agent reinforcement learning, where each agent is dedicated to estimating the contribution from an individual source domain, effectively managing credit assignment and mitigating negative transfer.
+In addition, an entropy-based action diversity penalty is introduced to enhance policy expressiveness and stabilize training by encouraging diverse agents' joint actions.
+Extensive experiments across four benchmark datasets demonstrate MARCO's superior performance over state-of-the-art methods, highlighting its robustness and strong generalization capabilities.

 ## Introduction